top of page

 Naszkowska, K. (Ed.)
 (2024).
 Early Women Psychoanalysts.
 History, Biography, and Contemporary Relevance, Routledge.

-All other materials will be provided.
+All additional materials will be provided as well.

 bottom of page